Jester Weah: Chicago Bears

 On January 15, 2021, Weah signed a reserve/futures contract with the Chicago Bears.
 He was waived on August 16, 2021.

 Saskatchewan Roughriders

 Weah signed with the Saskatchewan Roughriders of the Canadian Football League (CFL) on December 21, 2021.
 In two preseason games he caught three passes for 25 yards and one touchdown.
 He was released by the Riders on June 9, 2022, as part of the team's final roster cuts.
 Weah re-signed with the team on July 23, 2022, midway through the 2022 season.
+On May 26, 2023, Weah retired from professional football.

 Personal life

 Weah is the nephew of George Weah, who is the current president of Liberia and the only African player to ever win the Ballon d'Or, which he was awarded in 1995 as a member of A.C.
 Milan.
-Weah is also the cousin of Tim Weah, who plays forward for Lille and the United States men's national soccer team, as well as George Weah Jr., who most recently played midfielder for French clubs Paris Saint-Germain and Tours.
+Weah is also the cousin of Tim Weah, who plays forward for Juventus and the United States men's national soccer team, as well as George Weah Jr., who most recently played midfielder for French clubs Paris Saint-Germain and Tours.